The Samans

-The Samans (萨满), is a Chinese metal band that was formed at 2007 in Changchun, Jilin.
-Currently it has six members, Lifu Wang (lead vocals), Yaxin Gao (programme/samples), Zhichao Ren (guitar), Xiaoyu Zhai (guitar), Chenglin Ji (drums), and Ji Qi (bass).
-The name of their band is from their five members' (those who from Northeast of China and Inner Mongolia Region) religion.
-The member chose to use "The Samans" as their band's English name instead of "Shaman" because they insist it does not spell like that in their national language.
+The Samans (萨满 (Sàmǎn)) is a Chinese metal band formed in 2007 in Changchun, Jilin.
+It has six members: Lifu Wang (lead vocals), Yaxin Gao (programming and samples), Zhichao Ren (guitar), Xiaoyu Zhai (guitar), Chenglin Ji (drums), and Ji Qi (bass).
+Their sound has evolved from electronic and industrial metal towards folk and melodic death metal.
+The band's name comes from the shamanist religion of its members from Northeast China and Inner Mongolia.
+They adopted the spelling "The Samans" rather than "Shaman" because they hold that the word is not pronounced that way in their own language.
 Most of their songs are in English.

 Career

-On August 4, 2011, The Samans performed in Ocean Midi Festival, Rizhao, Shan.

-On April 29, 2012, The Samans performed in Beijing Midi Festival, Beijing.
+On August 4, 2011, The Samans performed at the Ocean Midi Festival in Rizhao, Shandong.
+On April 29, 2012, they performed at the Beijing Midi Festival.
+In 2023, the band was among the heavy-music acts billed for the Yantai Huang–Bohai Sea Midi Festival.

 Musical style and influences

-The band started as a two-man electronic band with nu-breakbeat style.
-In 2007 they officially appeared on the stage, meanwhile their music style change from nu-breakbeat and EBM with some metal elements to industrial metal and alternative metal.
-They have incorporated melodic death metal and folk metal elements into their music, most notably through the use of flutes, and whistles.
+The band started as a two-piece electronic act in the nu-breakbeat style.
+After first appearing on stage in 2007, their sound shifted from nu-breakbeat and EBM with metal elements towards industrial metal and alternative metal.
+They later incorporated melodic death metal and folk metal elements, including the use of flutes and whistles.

-They are influenced by industrial metal bands like Rammstein, KMFDM, Deathstars and Neue Deutsche Haerte.
+They cite industrial metal bands such as Rammstein, KMFDM, Deathstars and Neue Deutsche Haerte as influences.

 Lyrics

-Most of the lyrics of the Samans are from their lead vocalist Lifu Wang.
+Most of the band's lyrics are written by lead vocalist Lifu Wang.